quirkyquixote/zebu2/doc/install.rst

 Requirements
 ------------

-Zebu is written en plain C, uses the Boehms Garbage Collector, and its tests make use of the GNU readline library.
+Zebu is written en plain C and uses the Boehms Garbage Collector.

+The included examples require YACC (or Bison) and the GNU readline library.

 Makefiles
 ---------